-When it comes to UI and UX trends, the preceding year seems to have solidified several ongoing trends and amplified their importance.
-None of these trends are, technically, new to anyone who follows the UI/UX industry.
-Though they may not be new, this does not mean they haven’t developed and taken on new forms.
+The preceding year seems to have solidified several ongoing UI/UX design trends and amplified their importance.
+None of these trends are, technically, new to anyone who has been following the UI/UX design industry for the past few years.
+Though they may not be new or insanely popular, this does not mean they haven’t developed and taken on new forms to grab attention.

 - 3D design elements